Update received from Edmodo, VP Marketing & Adoption, June 1:

-Parents are often accused of being uninformed, but should we not expect that our products pass a minimum standard of tech and data security testing as part of pre-sale consumer safety testing?
+Parents are often accused of being uninformed, but we must be able to expect that our products pass a minimum standard of tech and data security testing as part of pre-sale consumer safety testing.

-Yes parents have a responsibility to educate themselves to a reasonable level of user knowledge.
+Parents have a responsibility to educate themselves to a reasonable level of user knowledge.
 But the opportunities are limited when there’s no transparency.
-Much of the use of a child’s personal data and system data’s interaction with our online behaviour, in toys, things, and even straightforward websites remains hidden to most of us.
+Much of the use of a child’s personal data and system data’s interaction with our online behaviour, in toys, things, and even plain websites remains hidden to most of us.